Read this Ebook with 50 icebreakers for your next video conference.

 Web conferencing serves many useful purposes.
 Allowing people to communicate face-to-face from any location with WiFi has become an indispensable tool for businesses.
 The most common use-cases for web conferencing are remote work, team collaboration, and to scale operations.

 Companies with remote employees can bring workers together for meetings, train employees to use new software programs, or present important research completely online.
-Even colleagues who have never met in person can work on meaningful projects through web conferencing.
+Even colleagues who have never met in person can work on meaningful projects through secure video conferencing.

 Today, web conferencing is often essential for team collaboration across departments at the same company.
 From comparing research to putting together presentations, web conferencing provides a convenient way for departments to cooperate.
-The best web conferencing platforms have integrated collaborative applications Iike Miro whiteboards to make it easy to work together.
+The best web conferencing platforms have integrated collaborative applications like Miro whiteboards or video conferencing backgrounds to make it fun and easy to work together.

 Web conferencing allows companies to bring in more customers and clients without major budget increases.
 This is particularly appealing for companies growing beyond the startup phase but haven’t quite established themselves as large corporations.
 By holding conferences and meetings online, businesses can scale up and boost their revenue while saving money.
 Besides, hosting customer training with web conferencing software allows support teams to assist customers without incurring higher costs.

-If you have never hosted a web conference before, you might be wondering what you’ll need to plan your event, which occasion would be appropriate, or how you can shift live events to a virtual program.
+If you have never hosted a teleconference before, you might be wondering what you’ll need to plan your event, which occasion would be appropriate, or how you can shift live events to a virtual program.
 Let’s explore how web conferencing software works and discuss several use cases for web conferencing.

 To host a web conference, you’ll need to utilize web conferencing software.
 There is both free video conferencing software and paid.
 Before you start researching web conferencing tools, consider what types of virtual meetings or events you’ll be hosting - you want to make sure that the software you choose is suitable for your specific use case.